 - 4.3.
-The Rules governing the management and administration of the Scheme, the Police Pensions Regulations 1991, were implemented under Section 3, 12(2) and 12(3) of the Superannuation Act 1984. - 4.4.
+The Rules governing the management and administration of the Scheme, The Police Pensions Regulations 2010, were implemented under Section 3, 12(2) and 12(3) of the Superannuation Act 1984. - 4.4.
 The Scheme now operates under the Public Sector Pensions Act 2011, which has superseded the Superannuation Act 1984. - 4.5.
-This Scheme is closed to new members, with the exception of those officers who may transfer from a United Kingdom Police force, with existing pension rights to the Police Pension Scheme 1987.
-All other officers joining the Isle of Man constabulary will only be admitted to the Police Pension Regulations 2010 unless they decide to opt out.
+This Scheme replaced The Police Pensions Regulations 1991 and the majority of new members can only join this Scheme.
+However, those officers who transfer from a United Kingdom Police force with existing pension rights to the Police Pension Scheme 1987 may either become a member of the Police Pensions Regulations 1991 or a member of this Scheme.